instana/go-sensor/example/gin/README.md

         port to use by an example (default "8881")
 ```

-There will be two endpoints exposed.
+There will be two endpoints exposed:

 ```
 GET    /myendpoint